ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/sensors-and-actuators/ir-sensors.md

 {: .highlight}
 Note that our IR sensors have reversed cable adapters with **incorrect** color coding (red actually corresponds to GND, and black actually corresponds to +5V).
-If you plug the power in backwards, you will fry the sensor!
+If you plug the power in backwards, you will fry the sensor! (still holds with new wire order?)
 {: .callout-blue}

 |  IR Sensor Pin   | ESP32 Pin          |